skiptools/skip-firebase/README.md

     </application>
     ```

+1. Consider increasing the `minSdk` version of your Android app.
+Prior to SDK 33, Android does not provide any control over asking the user for push notification permissions.
+Rather, the system will prompt the user for permission only after receiving a notification and opening the app.
+Increasing your `minSdk` will allow you to decide when to request notification permissions.
+To do so, edit your `Android/app/build.gradle.kts` file and change the `minSdk` value to 33.
 1. Define a delegate to receive notification callbacks.
 In keeping with Skip's philosophy of *transparent adoption*, both the iOS and Android sides of your app will receive callbacks via iOS's standard `UNUserNotificationCenterDelegate` API, as well as the Firebase iOS SDK's `MessagingDelegate`.
 Here is an example delegate implementation that works across both platforms:

     ```swift